WELCOME TO PLEASANT HILL

 The family atmosphere is evident throughout the city.
 The downtown business district, developed in the 1990s, is modeled after a traditional small-town main street.
 Over 50 shops and restaurants occupy the blocks where Contra Costa and Monument Boulevards intersect, including City Hall, which is an impressive piece of architecture in its own right.

 The city has over 125 acres of parkland, many of which include playgrounds or sports fields.
-The 63-acre is a particular favorite among locals and dog lovers thanks to its 2.5-acre dog park.
-Nearly six miles of the walkable runs through Pleasant Hill.
+The 63-acre Paso Nogal Park is a particular favorite among locals and dog lovers thanks to its 2.5-acre dog park.
+Nearly six miles of the walkable Contra Costa Canal Trail runs through Pleasant Hill.
 Panoramic views of the valley and nearby 3,800-foot Mt.
-Diablo can be found at .
+Diablo can be found at Dinosaur Park.

 In addition to having an array of shops, restaurants, and parks open year-round, Pleasant Hill’s calendar of events is jam-packed.
-Beyond its convenient location close to neighboring cities’ farmers’ markets, proves a fun, inventive alternative hosted weekly in front of City Hall.
+Beyond its convenient location close to neighboring cities’ farmers’ markets, Off the Grid Food Truck Market proves a fun, inventive alternative hosted weekly in front of City Hall.

 Fourth of July is popular with a 5K run, parades, and fireworks.
-At year’s end, Thanksgiving and Christmas take center stage with a tree lighting in November and annual holiday festival in December.
+At year’s end, Thanksgiving and Christmas take center stage with a Light Up the Night tree lighting in November and annual holiday festival in December.
 It’s not all family fun, though.
-Adult-centered events include (although kids are welcome here too), the , and the .
+Adult-centered events include Summer Concerts by the Lake (although kids are welcome here too), the Blues & Brew Festival, and the Art, Wine, & Music Festival.